Naruki-Ichihara/fenics_optimize/README.md

 ## Motivation and significance

-**fenics-optimize** enables reusable and straightforward UFL coding for physical optimization problems and provides decorators that bridge easily between a fenics calculation chain and optimizers.
+**fenics-optimize** enables reusable and straightforward UFL coding for physical optimization problem.

 ## Example